adiyatjubair90-dev/adiyatjubair90-dev/README.md

 If there's a project that pops up in my head, I'll make it.
 I enjoy designing and programming.

-## There are two projects I am currently working on 🗂️:
+## The project I am currently working on 🗂️:

-A portfolio website to display my projects, skills and experiences to other people.

 A data analytics and neural networking project (General for now, still TBD).